AISquaredInc/deploy-dlite-v1/README.md

-# deploy-dlite-v1
+# Deploy DLite V1

-Docker container code to deploy all dlite-v1 models
+This repository contains resources to build a docker container to deploy all DLite V1 models